ibm-cloud-docs/FileStorage/replication.md

  As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers are scheduled to consolidate in 2023.
 For more information, see [Data center consolidations](/docs/account?topic=account-dc-closure){: external}.
 {: note}

+## Determining the remote data center for the replicated storage volume with the API
+{: #determinereplicationlocAPI}
+{: api}

+To determine available replication locations for your {{site.data.keyword.filestorage_short}} volume, you can use the [`get_replication_locations` method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.get_replication_locations){: external} in the API Python client.
+Specify your source `volume_id`, and the API response returns an array of locations where replicas can be created.

 ## Creating the initial replica in the console
 {: #createrepUI}
 {: ui}